MicrochipTech/ml-sensiml-project-builder/README.md

    ![Add include directory](assets/include.png)

-4. Ensure that the `Remove unused sections` option under *Project Properties* -> *xc32-ld* is enabled (see (2) in the image below); this will eliminate any unused data or functions from the SDK to reclaim device memory.
+4. Ensure that the `Remove unused sections` option under *Project Properties* -> *xc32-ld* is enabled (option is shown in the image below); this will eliminate any unused data or functions from the SDK to reclaim device memory.

    ![Add include directory](assets/linker.png)